romeorizzi/TALight/README.md

 ```bash
 tar xvf filename.tar.xz
 ```
 If in your case the `tar` command does not recognize the file, be told that tar supports .xz from version 1.22 onwards.
-If this is the case, please, update your version if older (check this with `tar --version`).
+Update your version if older (check this with `tar --version`).
 Otherwise, try with a second download (after downloading with a different name or in a different folder, you can also check with the `diff` command whether the content of the two downloads are the same; if they are, you can then exclude a transmission problem).
 If you get here, contact us for help.

 <strong>Windows:</strong>
 You downloaded a .zip file.
 To uncompress this file use any utility like 7-Zip or WinZip, or issue a command like `unzip` from a terminal:
 ```bash
 unzip filename.zip
 ```
 If all your attempts to unzip the file fail, try with a second download (after downloading with a different name or in a different folder, you can also check with the `diff` command whether the two downloads of the file are identical; if they are, you can then exclude a transmission problem).
-Also, crosscheck the dimension of the file against the one reported at the [download site](https://github.com/romeorizzi/TAlight/releases/).
 If you get here, contact us for help.

 </details>